Jeffrey Epstein business partner Steven Hoffenberg presumed dead at Connecticut home

 - Jeffrey EpsteinAmerican financier

-Police in Derby arrived at his home on Mt.
-Pleasant St. on Tuesday for a wellness check and said “the body of a white male was found deceased and in a state where a visual identification could not be made.”
+Police in Derby arrived at his home on Mount Pleasant Street on Tuesday for a wellness check and said “the body of a white male was found deceased and in a state where a visual identification could not be made.”

 An autopsy was performed, but the results are still pending, the Derby Police Department wrote on Facebook.